Coaching for Transitions: Midlife and Beyond

 Physical changes are asking you to relate to your body differently

-Or nothing “external” has changed — but you have
+Or nothing “external” has changed—but you have

-Perhaps what once gave your life meaning no longer does.
+Maybe what once gave your life meaning no longer does.

 The usual ways of coping or succeeding aren’t working anymore.